 Have you ever taken out your anger on someone who doesn’t deserve it?
 It’s easy to do this and not realize it.
-Sometimes we’re too caught up in our own emotions, we don’t pay attention on how these emotions are affecting our attitude to others.
+Sometimes we’re too caught up in our own emotions, we don’t pay attention to how these emotions are affecting our attitude to others.

 It’s difficult to do, but if you can, try to practice compartmentalizing your anger.
 Let your anger be like Netflix where only those who have made accounts there by stepping on you or pulling on your last nerve can see what it contains.
 Try to practice some self-control so you don’t ruin other people’s days unfairly.

 I believe in you.
 You can conquer you anger! (lol)

 Cheers to life!